abrarzihan1/superstore-sales-analysis/README.md

 2. **Determine Peak Sales Periods**: Pinpoint timeframes with the highest sales volumes.
 3. **Assess Impact of Promotional Campaigns**: Evaluate how discounts and promotions influence sales and profitability.
 4. **Segment Analysis**: Understand sales performance across different customer segments and regions.
+5. **Normalize the Dataset**: Store the dataset in a PostgreSQL database using a normalized schema to improve data integrity and query performance.

 ## Tools and Technologies